Economy of Dhaka

+Dhaka is the world's 38th largest city by GDP and has the country's only rapid transit system, the Dhaka Metro Rail.

 History

 Due to its location right beside some main river routes, Dhaka was an important centre for business.
 Muslin fabric was produced and traded in this area.

 Italian traveller Niccolao Manucci came to Dhaka in 1662–63.
 According to him, there were only two kuthis (trading posts) – one of the English and the other of the Dutch.
 Ships were loaded with fine white cotton and silk fabrics.

 Sectors

 The manufacture of brick in Dhaka's suburbs, which adds little to gross national product, adds significantly to PM2.5 air pollution.

 Environmental sector

 Founded in 1996, Waste Concern is a Bangladeshi Social Business Enterprise (SBE) for waste recycling that offers solutions for waste management.

 International trade and other sectors

-Dhaka has historically derived significant revenue from International trade, Textile, Pharmachemical and financial institutions.
-The exports of goods made in Dhaka totalled approximately US$10 billion in 2012, with a rapid growth in Pharmachemical, and IT with 15.68% and 7.28% growth.
+Dhaka has historically derived significant revenue from international trade, textile, pharmachemical and financial institutions.
+The exports of goods made in Dhaka totalled approximately US$10 billion in 2012, with a rapid growth in pharmaceutical, and IT with 15.68% and 7.28% growth.